Approximate Degradable Quantum Channels: Introduction

 For \emph{degradable channels}, which are characterized by the feature that the complementary channel can be written as a composition of the main channel with a degrading channel, the channel's coherent and private classical information are additive and coincide.
 As a result, the regularized expressions describing the quantum and private classical capacity reduce to the same single-letter formula for degradable channels \cite{shor2short,smith08_3}.
 This simplifies the task of computing the capacity enormously and it happens that for some degradable channels the two capacities can be computed analytically.

 Degradable channels form an important class of channels for which, thanks to the induced additivity properties, there is a good understanding of their quantum and private classical capacity.
 At the same time, the notion of a degradable channel seems to be fragile as a tiny perturbation of a degradable channel may not be degradable anymore.
 Furthermore, it is unknown whether a channel for which the degradability condition is approximately satisfied (up to some $\varepsilon \geq 0$ with respect to the diamond norm) is close to a degradable channel or not.
-In this article, we introduce a robust generalization of the concept of a degradable channel.
+Here, we introduce a robust generalization of the concept of a degradable channel.
 We call a channel \emph{$\varepsilon$-degradable} if the degradability condition with respect to the diamond norm is satisfied up to some $\varepsilon \geq 0$.
 (The precise definition is given in Definition~\ref{def:epsiDeg}.)
 We show that these $\varepsilon$-degradable channels approximately inherit all the desirable properties that degradable channels have, such as additivity of the channel's coherent and channel private information.
 We further show that for an arbitrary channel, the smallest $\varepsilon \geq 0$ such that the channel is $\varepsilon$-degradable can be efficiently computed via a semidefinite program.
-This offers a universal method to compute efficiently upper bounds to the quantum and private classical capacity that, for many channels, outperform the best currently known upper bounds, as we shall demonstrate by concrete examples, including the depolarizing channel.
+This offers a universal method to compute efficiently upper bounds to the quantum and private classical capacity.
+This will be demonstrated by concrete examples, including the depolarizing channel.